d1lv3rdn4/proto_pollution_scanner.py/README.md

 ✅ Confirms real pollution with browser-based Object.prototype validation.

 📄 Pretty HTML report with CVEs, payloads, detection, and runtime result.
+✅ What This Adds:
+Full written explanation of how the vulnerability works Actual working PoC
+Mitigation steps
+CVE links

 🔥 All in one file — no modules, no nonsense.